Doublefinger/CSE530/README.md

 This project is also for my future employers to demonstrate that I have the ability to write a J2EE project utilizing Javalite, Spring framework from scratch all by myself.

-I actually deploy this project online, check it at: http://enigmatic-lake-52722.herokuapp.com/
+I actually deploy this project online using Heroku, check it at: http://enigmatic-lake-52722.herokuapp.com/

+Note: I temporarily disable the corresponding DataBase.